-- action (LT/LR) would be appropriate for working with this kind of mature group on a day-to-day basis. - C. be willing to make changes as recommended but maintain control of implementation.
+Rationale: (+1) Once the strategy for the change has been developed and implemented with group involvement, this "handsoff" action (LT/LR) would be appropriate for working with this kind of mature group on a day-today basis.

+C. Be willing to make changes as recommended but maintain control of implementation.

-- (-1) This behavior (HT/HR) would not utilize to the fullest the potential which is inherent in this group. - A. define the change and supervise carefully.
-Rationale - (-2) This action (HT/LR) would be inappropriate with a mature group that has demonstrated flexibility in day-to-day operations.
+Rationale: (-1) This behavior (HT/HR) would not utilize to the fullest the potential which is inherent in this group.

+A. Define the change and supervise carefully.

+Rationale: (-2) This action (HT/LR) would be inappropriate with a mature group that has demonstrated flexibility in day-to-day operations.
 The problem is one of implementing a major change, not with initiating structure.